 Are you new to the artists open houses festival and don’t know where to start?

 Or perhaps you’d like to get the most out of this year’s festival?
 I’m a local Landscape photographer that went from enjoying the May open houses to opening my own!
-I show Brighton photography with plenty of Sussex prints from landscapes to seascapes, alongside art from from handpicked local artists!
+I show Brighton photography with plenty of Sussex prints from landscapes to seascapes, alongside art from handpicked local artists!
+Note: Things are a little different in 2021 due to the thing that’s been keeping us all locked up indoors but all of the below still applies!
+Scroll down for updates specific to 2021 AOH.

 Here’s a head start on the open houses with a short read…